dwightjack/stapes-ui/README.md

 		testModuleInstance.render();
 	</script>

-The module instance will attach itself to the `#test-module` element and will fill the text with the given data.
+The module instance will attach itself to the `.test-module` element and will fill the text with the given data.

+_**Note:** `$el` parameter could be either a CSS string selector, a jQuery like object or a DOMElement node or collection (for instance a `document.querySelector` call result)._

 ###Sandboxes